Trump says China talks coming, Beijing calls for trade war resolution

 Asked if he would abandon the tariffs, Trump said: “Anything is possible.
 I can say we are having very meaningful talks, much more meaningful I would say than any time frankly.”

 Before Trump spoke on Monday, global stock markets reeled, while China’s yuan currency fell to an 11-year low.
-Investors streamed into the safe harbours of sovereign bonds and gold.
+Investors streamed into the safe harbors of sovereign bonds and gold.

 The U.S. president, who at times predicts a deal will happen and at other times says he is happy with the tariff situation, said talks would start again soon and a deal would come.